jgerstmayr/EXUDYN/docs/RST/TroubleShootingAndFAQ.rst

-  |  →  this solver error is caused, because the nonlinear system cannot be solved using Newton's method.
++ [\ :math:`\ra`\ ] this solver error is caused, because the nonlinear system cannot be solved using Newton's method.
-  |  →  the static or dynamic solver by default tries to reduce step size to overcome this problem, but may fail finally (at minimum step size).
++ [\ :math:`\ra`\ ] the static or dynamic solver by default tries to reduce step size to overcome this problem, but may fail finally (at minimum step size).
-  |  →  possible reasons are: too large time steps (reduce step size by using more steps/second), inappropriate initial conditions, or inappropriate joints or constraints (remove joints to see if they are the reason), usually within a singular configuration.
++ [\ :math:`\ra`\ ] possible reasons are: too large time steps (reduce step size by using more steps/second), inappropriate initial conditions, or inappropriate joints or constraints (remove joints to see if they are the reason), usually within a singular configuration.
 Sometimes a system may be just unsolvable in the way you set it up.
-  |  →  see also 'Convergence problems', Section :ref:`sec-overview-basics-convergenceproblems`\
++ [\ :math:`\ra`\ ] see also 'Convergence problems', Section :ref:`sec-overview-basics-convergenceproblems`\

 +  Typical solver error if (e.g., syntax) \ **error in user function**\  (output may be very long, \ **read always message on top!**\ ):